 Close your eyes and start to imagine whatever upcoming event you’re worried about going incredibly well.
 Imagine yourself saying and doing all the right things, as well as all of the kind compliments from others that you’ll receive once the event has taken place.

 The more you maintain this practice, the easier it will become.
-Take the time to consistently train your brain to visualize good things happening to you and soon enough the practice will become second nature to you; and worry will have to take the back burner.
+Take the time to consistently train your brain to visualize good things happening to you and soon enough the practice will become second nature to you.

 If you need some additional help visualizing, or want to boost your visualization efforts, try creating a vision board that you can look at every morning when you wake up, and every night before you go to sleep (to keep the positive visions fresh and potent).